rsek/dataforged/moves/moves.md

 ### Undertake an Expedition

-When you trailblaze a route through perilous space, journey over hazardous terrain, or survey a mysterious site, give the expedition a name and rank.
+**When you trailblaze a route through perilous space, journey over hazardous terrain, or survey a mysterious site**, give the expedition a name and rank.

 Then, for each segment of the expedition, envision your approach.
 If you...

   * Move at speed: Roll +edge